rkgofiitk/academic-issues.github.io/Topics/ethics_in_education.md

 Teaching lost its relevance altogether.
 Publishing became the only criterion for career advancement.
 Though we have an evaluation system for teaching abilities, it could be more effective.
 Knowing a class's background, cultural, and demographic composition is important for a good evaluation.
 The educators have responsibilities like political leaders trying their luck to win an election.
 Many good educators often flounder in the quest to get good student evaluations.
-I know about teachers who may go to the extent of bribing to get good student evaluations.
+I know about a few teachers who may go to the extent of bribing students for good evaluations.
 Likewise, many students who do not attend classes, submit assignments late, or get poor grades often write extremely poor evaluations bordering contempt with abusive words and curses.

 Recently, I watched a movie titled <i>12th Fail</i>.
 It narrates a person's struggle from Chambal (a geographical region called Bundelkhand in UP and bordering MP).
 There is a clip where teachers dictate answers to the examinees in the board exam.
 It reminded me of my own experience as a JEE representative.
 One of the college teachers (an invigilator for the exam) at the center was curious enough to ask me if I came from another planet where cheating in exams never happens.
 I have to admit that our job was to minimize the incidences of cheating.
 The anecdote says the lack of ethics and morality has no age boundary.

 So far as ethics in research is concerned, there are umpteen known instances where many researchers
 - Often tried to use plagiarised material from well-known or obscure sources in their papers
-- Cooked intelligently camouflaged results as those from their experiments
+- Intelligently cooked or camouflaged existing results as those from their experiments
 - Added names of well-respected researchers as one of the authors without any reference ever
 - Script-generated paper by crawling sources from the Internet
 - Self-authored papers in the journals edited by them

 A few enterprising authors could even get a letter of acceptance before the journal issue was announced.
-In most cases, the retribution is only limited to either retraction of the paper or redaction of parts of the paper.
+In most cases, the retribution is only limited to either to retraction of the paper or redaction of parts of the paper.
 It is a question of balancing the gains against consequential loss when caught.
 The temptation to fast-track success is too much.
 The law against immoral, unethical behavior in research is either nonexistent or has a very high threshold.
 The punishment for academic misdemeanors should be swift and sufficient to discourage unethical conduct but not demotivate people.
 Interestingly, patent laws are separately identified in IIPR because they protect corporate interests.

 Let us now look at indirect mechanisms for enforcing accountability in educational institutions.
 Ranking institutions is one such mechanism.
 Third-party supposedly independent ranking schemes like QS, THE, TIMES, and NIRF miss out on critical ethical inputs.
 Ranking organizations themselves lack ethics.
 QS, THE, TIMES, and
 NIRF ranking schemes try to achieve something impossible, i.e., comparing apples with oranges.
-They seek expert inputs on academic perceptions, so we must revise weighted ranking schemes drastically to consider them seriously.
+They seek expert inputs on academic perceptions.
+However, it is unclear how the input is used in ranking.
+So we must revise weighted ranking schemes drastically if they are to be considered seriously.
 Recently, I came across another ranking scheme called u-rank (India Research Watchdog group).
 It allows users to fiddle with relative weights but does not explain the algorithm they are using.
-As a result, it throws up interesting results, such as
-Saveetha Medical and Technical Science is ranked ahead of many older IITs, even for engineering disciplines.
+As a result, it throws up interesting results, such as Saveetha Medical and Technical Sciences is ranked ahead of many older IITs, even for engineering disciplines.

 It leads me to believe in civic virtues like:
 - Loyalty